ellemouton/website/content/posts/taproot-prelims.md

 the generator point, `G`, to get `T` which is then added to our internal key, `P`, to get the final output key, `Q`.
-I have skipped over some things here such as the details of the script encodings and also how the scripts are hashed in the Merkle tree so checkout the relevant BIPs if you are interested.
+I have skipped over some things here such as the details of the script encodings and also how the scripts are hashed in the Merkle tree so check out the relevant BIPs if you are interested.

 Alrighty - our fancy Taproot output has been set up!
 But now… how do we spend it?
 There are two ways of spending this transaction: the first is via the